 An inch of water should penetrate the ground at least 6 to 15 inches, depending on the soil type.
 Clay soils are denser, and water doesn’t penetrate as deeply as in sandy soils.
 Ideal garden soil will be moist 12 inches after an inch of rain.

 I can hear you now – oh good!
 The local weather said we had an inch of rain!

 Did you have an inch where you live?
 Do you have a rain gauge near your pots?
 Or better yet, in one of your pots?
 Often when we get a downpour, the measurable amount of rain is only a quarter or half-inch of rain which is absolutely not enough for your summer flowers.
 Even for today.

-Soil that is on the dry side will take longer to absorb enough water to rehydrate itself.
-So that inch of rain is not going to do enough good to allow you to skip a day.
+Dry soil will take longer to absorb enough water to rehydrate itself.
+So that inch of rain will not do enough good to allow you to skip a day.
 If your soil has dried out this summer, add a drop of dish detergent to a full watering can of water and soak your pots.

 And speaking of skipping a day, if it rains that inch or more today, don’t assume it is enough for tomorrow.
-Thirsty summer flowers usually need water daily so don’t skip.
+Thirsty summer flowers usually need water daily, so don’t skip them.
 Check the soil.
 If the skies remain cloudy, you may not need to water on Day Two.

 Your August checklist is below.
-Print it out as a constant reminder of August’s garden tasks.
+Please print it out as a constant reminder of August’s garden tasks.